top of page

 IN PROGRESS:

-2. W. T. Redman, D. Huang, M. Fonoberova, and I. Mezić, "Koopman Learning with Episodic Memory".
+2. W. T. Redman, D. Huang, M. Fonoberova, and I. Mezić, Koopman Learning with Episodic Memory

 ABOUT

 I grew up in Hopewell, New Jersey, a little town outside of Princeton and Trenton.
 I found math class repulsive and, until I had a rather sudden change of heart my senior year, spent most of the period working on ways to avoid paying attention.
-Outside of research, I enjoy hiking and cycling (both of which are complicated by my innately poor sense of direction) and trying new beers.
+Outside of research, I enjoy hiking and cycling (both of which are complicated by my innately poor sense of direction), reading, and trying new beers.

 bottom of page